 The Ventrix is offered with or without a hood, but we prefer the versatility of the hoodie version for this piece.
 It’s a streamlined design that isn't helmet compatible, nor does it have any adjustments on the back or sides, but the scuba-style hood does fit snugly when the zipper is up to the collar.
 Perhaps most importantly, the hood has the same Ventrix insulation as the rest of the jacket, is comfortable, and shouldn’t come off in most situations.
 Some synthetic jackets like the Arc’teryx Atom LT have a rear cinch on the hood, but we aren’t going to lose sleep over the lack of this feature.

-One of the more recognizable features on the Ventrix is the forearm panels, which come in contrasting colors on around half of the available models.
-The North Face’s climbing roots are evident here—they used a burlier 50D x 40D nylon on the forearms (vs. 30D x 20D on the torso) for preventing tears when brushing up against rocks or branches.
+One of the more recognizable features on the Ventrix is the forearm panels, which come in contrasting colors on some of the models.
+The North Face’s climbing roots are evident here—they used a burlier 50Dx40D nylon on the forearms (vs. 30Dx20D on the torso) for preventing tears when brushing up against rocks or branches.
 We appreciate the thicker fabric and it certainly doesn’t have a much of a downside, although it does add to the techy look of the jacket.

 The pockets on the Ventrix are fairly standard: two hand pockets with zippers and one tall chest pocket.
 You don’t get any internal pockets with this jacket, nor does it stuff into itself, but this hasn’t been much of a hindrance to us.
 The chest pocket in particular is larger than most—it’s extremely tall and has enough room for a smartphone (even a large one like an iPhone+ with a case), GPS, or a folded map.